chainer/chainerrl/README.md

 ## Contributing

 Any kind of contribution to ChainerRL would be highly appreciated!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md).
+If you are interested in contributing to ChainerRL, please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License